freshpex/Bankist-Web-App/README.md

 ### Prerequisites<a name="prerequisites"></a>

-- Python 3.x
+- Python 3
 - Flask
-- SQLite
+- SQL

 ### Installation<a name="installation"></a>

-1. Clone the repository: `git clone https://github.com/your-username/bankist.git`
+1. Clone the repository: `git clone https://github.com/freshpex/Bankist-Web-App.git`
-2. Navigate to the project directory: `cd bankist`
+2. Navigate to the project directory: `cd Bankist-Web-App`
 3. Install dependencies: `pip install -r requirements.txt`

 ### Configuration<a name="configuration"></a>